 Not only is speed an advantage, but a 3D CAD file also allows you to be far more precise and accurate with your design.
 You can easily run various design tests using 3D design models.

-The 3D CAD as a Service (CADaaS) model, which we provide at Zverse, further improves product opportunity.
+The 3D CAD as a Service (CADaaS) model, which we provide at CADmore, further improves product opportunity.
 Through this process, our designer creates a 3D file and works closely with the customer to strengthen the design, noting tiny flaws, or suggesting improvements, while fully optimizing the design’s capabilities.

 Most companies with a backlog of 2D files have a timeline for conversion of those files to 3D.
 Notably, this conversion process can take place as part of everyday workflow when a specific part is already set to be manufactured.

 Perhaps best of all, customers walk away with a new digital asset they own, increasing their manufacturing independence and bringing them into the age of digital manufacturing.

 Modernizing Production through Digital Manufacturing

 More often, 3D CAD file design has become an integral part of modern manufacturing.
 A case in point is the work between our firm and Protolabs, which serves as a manufacturing modernization example as, together, we streamline the digital design process—a prime illustration of digital manufacturing in action.

 CADmore's 3D Design On-Demand platform bridges the gap from an idea or a 2D image data file to a 3D file optimized for the selected manufacturing process at Protolabs, whether it be injection molding, CNC machining, 3D printing (additive manufacturing), or sheet metal fabrication.
 We use machine learning to predict the cost to design a part for manufacturing in any material or process, which reduces a major friction point to execute design for manufacturing at scale.